Whitework embroidery: Description of the technique

+A range of different cloths have historically been used for whitework, generally lightweight cottons, but also linen or silk.
+Very small pin-tuck pleats, cutwork, satin stitch, and floral forms are typical features of whitework embroidery, which, de la Haye describes as “simultaneously decorative and plain”, particularly as the threads used in this technique match the colour of the cloth used.

 History

 Different styles of whitework emanated from different areas and at a variety of times in history.
 There are examples of pulled thread work from the 1200s.
 Prior to the 1500s, embroidered clothing and other textiles were limited to the church and to royalty.
 Dresden work, a pulled thread style, developed in Germany.
 In the early 1700s, it was popular as a substitute for lace.
+The term "Dresden lace" was used by Terèse de Dillmont, other terms for it include "Point de Saxe", or "Point de Dresde" to refer to Dresden white embroidery.
 Broderie anglaise, which features eyelets, was particularly popular in the late 1800s.
 When the 9th-century tomb of St. Cuthbert was opened in the 12th century, an example of drawn thread work was found in it.
 Another form of whitework, cutwork, was found throughout Europe, but highly skilled cutwork originated in Italy.
 In the 1500s, Cardinal Richelieu introduced it to France.
 It was so popular in the 1500s and 1600s in England that, by law, only the noble classes could wear it.

+Whitework continued to be used as a technique, and became more widely accessible and adopted across the socioeconomic spectrum, particularly during the 19th century.